chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 End-to-End Testing
 ##################

-Testing your trained model on :ref:`end-to-end test stories
+Testing your trained model on :ref:`test conversations
 <end-to-end-testing>` is the best way to have confidence in how your assistant
 will act in certain situations.
 These stories, written in a modified story format, allow you to provide entire conversations and test that, given this